karenpayneoregon/deconstructing-samples/readme.md

 }
 ```

-Which to use? the second example, it's clear and easy to read.
+:question: Which to use? the second example, it's clear and easy to read.